This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Career training workshops

-Vocational counseling is successful due to the professionals involved.
-Professional vocational counselors typically carry a master’s degree in vocational rehab.
-Although most states don’t require the professionals to be certified, many voluntarily obtain certification in their field for added credibility, as most employers look favorably on those who get certified.
+Although most states don’t require vocational professionals to be certified, many voluntarily obtain certification in their field for added credibility.
+Most employers prefer those who get certified.

 Vocational counselors concentrate on numerous areas of study while in school, including rehabilitation, biology, anatomy and physiology, clinical practice and observation, psychology, sociology, and more.

 Another professional who helps out during vocational counseling is the vocational technician.
-Vocational technicians typically hold associate’s degrees and assist vocational counselors in helping the students learn skills that will help them succeed in employment.
+Vocational technicians typically hold associate’s degrees and assist vocational counselors in helping students learn skills that will help them succeed in employment.

 Vocational Counseling Success Story